raphaelsuzuki/pmpro-magic-levels/README.md

 - **Cache** - Manages the three-tier caching system
 - **Webhook Handler** - Provides REST API endpoint

-## Configuration

-All settings are configured via WordPress filters.
-Add these to your theme's `functions.php` or a custom plugin.

 ### Complete Configuration Example

 ```php